d120/kifplan/README.md

 ### Installation

 * Install `python3`, `python3-pip`, `python3-virtualenv`
-* Clone this repository into a proper directory (e.g. `/srv/kiffel-verwaltung`)
+* Clone this repository into a proper directory (e.g. `/srv/kifplan`)
-* Create the file `kiffelverwaltung/settings_local.py` and fill it with production settings (it will be included automatically and overrides default settings)
+* Create the file `kiffelverwaltung/settings_local.py` and fill it with production settings (it will be included automatically and overrides default settings).
+You may use `kiffelverwaltung/settings_local_template.txt` as a template.
 * Create a virtualenv (e.g. `virtualenv -p python3 venv`)
 * For serving WSGI applications, one can install `uwsgi`, create an ini file under `/etc/uwsgi/` with the proper configuration and configure the webserver to use mod-proxy-uwsgi to make the application accessible.
 The webserver should also serve the static files.
 * Run all the relevant commands from the Updates section